GeorgetteTanner/w-Wessim/README.md

 ### Usage

-It's often helpful to split the genome FASTA file that you wish to sequence into sections to avoid errors that sometimes arrise with pblat when handling larger files - we find splitting a human genome into 4 files (each ~1.5GB) is sufficient.
-However, each run still takes a similar length of time regardless of how large the genome section is, so its best to not split the genome up too much.
-Splitting the probe sequences and running them in parallel on multiple nodes is also possible if wanting to shorten run time.
 Probe names must be converted into integers prior to running the BLAT in order to work with w-Wessim.
+This is already done for the available real WES read probes.

-The genome (or sections) you want to sequence needs to be converted to 2bit format.
+The genome you want to sequence needs to be converted to 2bit format.
 This is done with:

 ```
 faToTwoBit genome.fasta genome.fasta.2bit